An Expert Guide on When to Replace Your Ski Gear

 Not all boots will click into all bindings, and not all bindings will fit on all skis.
-Shopping with an expert can help you make sure that all your stuff works together like it should!
+Shopping with a Ski Expert can help you make sure that all your stuff works together as it should!

-Most recently, it seems that the industry is coalescing around a new standard called “Gripwalk.”
-For a lot of people, these are an improvement over the traditional alpine boot sole that featured awkwardly shaped plastic that made walking down stairs more of an extreme sport than skiing.
+Most recently, it seems that the ski industry is coalescing around a new standard called “Gripwalk.”
+For a lot of people, this ski boot trend is an improvement over the traditional alpine boot sole that featured awkwardly shaped plastic that made walking downstairs more of an extreme sport than skiing.
 Gripwalk soles have a rubberized, ergonomic sole that gives them better “grip” while you are “walking.”
-If you decide to buy a sweet new pair of GW boots, you should probably double check that they’ll work in your old bindings first!
-Your ski expert can help you with this.
+If you decide to buy a sweet new pair of GW boots, you should probably double-check that they’ll work in your old bindings first!
+Your Ski Expert can help you with this.

 Choosing a pair of bindings isn’t rocket science, but I talk to a lot of skiers who still get confused by the different models available, knowing that the right binding depends on your size and skiing ability.
 Human to binding compatibility is the more important piece of the binding equation, but there are some considerations for choosing a binding that will work with your ski.

 You know those little metal arms that fold up and down along the side of the ski?
 The things that keep the ski from flying downhill when you release from it?
 Those are the brakes, and they need to be sized appropriately for your ski.
 I talk to people from time to time who are on a tight budget, and they want to upgrade their skis, but keep their existing binding.
-The problem is that sometimes, they have a ski that’s 88mm wide, and they want a new ski that’s 104mm wide.
-There’s a very slim chance that even if the old binding was in good enough condition to reuse, it would have a wide enough brake to fit around the new ski.
+The problem is that sometimes they have a ski that’s 88mm wide and they want a new ski that’s 104mm wide.
+There’s a very slim chance that even if the old binding was in good enough condition to reuse, it would have a brake width wide enough to fit around the new ski.
 In almost all cases, I wouldn’t recommend choosing your new ski based on what works with your old binding.

-This is a really common scenario, and probably the number one reason why people shop at Curated.
-You’ve put in some time on the slopes on your first setup, and you’ve totally got it down.
+This is a really common scenario, and probably the number one reason why people shop on Curated.
+You’ve put in some time on the slopes on your first setup or rentals, and you’ve totally got it down.
 You’re holding speed comfortably, you’re stopping effortlessly, you’ve explored most of the mountain by now, and you haven’t caused a lift stoppage in a long time.
 Buying all new everything today is off the table, so where do you start?

-I recently skied with a friend from out of town who is solidly in the intermediate category, but who is extremely athletic and skis a lot.
-It’s kind of surprising he hasn’t progressed more by now.
-This season when we skied together, he had a brand new set of sweet skis with excellent bindings on them.
-They were a super solid pair of all-mountain skis sized appropriately, and were in terrific shape.
+I recently skied with a friend from out of town who is solidly in the intermediate skier category, but who is extremely athletic and skis a lot.
+It’s kind of surprising he hasn’t progressed to an advanced skier by now.
+This season, when we skied together, he had a brand new set of sweet skis with excellent bindings on them.
+They were a super solid pair of all-mountain skis sized appropriately and were in terrific shape.
 Even after putting in half a season on them, he’s still just not getting to the next level despite thinking he’s doing everything right.
 I finally took a look at his boots.
 They looked like they were purchased at the liquidation sale for a ski rental shop that went out of business in 1994.
 They were the absolute bottom-of-the-barrel, beginner-level boot with a softer flex rating, they were completely packed out, and they were seeing 20+ days per season with a guy who is 6’4”, 250 lbs, and a former NCAA athlete.
 No one had ever explained to him how much a part of the equation the boots are.
 Oftentimes, it’s the boots that will take you to the next level even more than the skis or the number of ski days you put in!